carlosguadir/lambda-nodejs/readme.md

 for Lambda Execution, CloudFormation, API Gateway.
 You can give the access on IAM for AWS Provider

-Then you can run the command for developmento or production stage
+Then you can run the command for development or production stage

 ```shell